Progressivism, Rogue AI, and the Heat Death of Humanity

 Click the image to see Randall Munroe’s explanation of why the robot revolution is unlikely to succeed.

 This is one of those blog posts that, once you’ve read it, makes you wonder how there was ever a possible universe in which you didn’t know the concepts that you just learned: The Heat Death of Humanity: Progressivism as the Second Law of Thermodynamics.
 The first major new concept has a humble name: paperclipper.
-According to the Less Wrong Wiki, the paperclipper is “the canonical thought experiment showing how an artificial general intelligence, even one designed competently and without malice, could ultimately destroy humanity.”
+According to the Less Wrong Wiki[ref]I have no idea[/ref], the paperclipper is “the canonical thought experiment showing how an artificial general intelligence, even one designed competently and without malice, could ultimately destroy humanity.”
 Imagine, as the original 2003 paper did, an AI given the task of maximizing the number of paperclips it has in its collection.
 Seems harmless enough at first glance.
 However:

 If it has been constructed with a roughly human level of general intelligence, the AGI [artificial general intelligence] might collect paperclips, earn money to buy paperclips, or begin to manufacture paperclips.
 Most importantly, however, it would undergo an intelligence explosion: It would work to improve its own intelligence, where “intelligence” is understood in the sense of optimization power, the ability to maximize a reward/utility function—in this case, the number of paperclips.
 The AGI would improve its intelligence, not because it values more intelligence in its own right, but because more intelligence would help it achieve its goal of accumulating paperclips.
 Having increased its intelligence, it would produce more paperclips, and also use its enhanced abilities to further self-improve.
 Continuing this process, it would undergo an intelligence explosion and reach far-above-human levels.
 It would innovate better and better techniques to maximize the number of paperclips.
 At some point, it might convert most of the matter in the solar system into paperclips.